hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/validator-network-launcher.rst

-If you wish to start up a validator network with multiple instances of txnvalidator, but do not want to either bring up multiple virtual machine instances or use separate physical machines, there is a script that simplifies the process or running multiple instances of txnvalidator on a single virtual machine instance.
+If you wish to start up a validator network with multiple instances of txnvalidator, but do not want to either bring up multiple virtual machine instances or use separate physical machines, there is a script that simplifies the process for running multiple instances of txnvalidator on a single virtual machine instance.
 As in the single txnvalidator case, you will need to log in to the development environment (i.e., ``vagrant ssh``).
 In its simplest form, the script is executed as follows: